-At September 30, 2015 the Company has cash and cash equivalents of \$40.1 million and an accumulated deficit of \$136.9 million.
-The future success of the Company is dependent on its ability to successfully commercialize its FDA approved products, obtain regulatory clearance for and successfully launch its future product candidates and ultimately attain profitable operations, and obtain additional capital.
-Historically, the Company has funded its operations primarily through its August 2014 initial public offering, private placements of redeemable convertible preferred stock and through debt financing arrangements.
-Management believes that its existing cash resources at September 30, 2015 together with the additional remaining liquidity of up to \$10.0 million of available borrowings from existing debt facilities (Note 5) and \$10.0 million available under an Equipment Lease Facility (the "Facility") entered into in October 2015 (Note 8) to help the Company meet its capital equipment needs, will be sufficient to allow the Company to fund its current operating plan through at least the next 12 months.
+At March 31, 2016, the Company has cash and cash equivalents of \$59.5 million and an accumulated deficit of \$162.3 million.
+The future success of the Company is dependent on its ability to successfully commercialize its FDA approved products, obtain regulatory clearance for and successfully launch its future product candidates, obtain additional capital and ultimately attain profitable operations.
+Historically, the Company has funded its operations primarily through its August 2014 initial public offering, its December 2015 secondary public offering, private placements of redeemable convertible preferred stock and through debt financing arrangements.
+Management believes that its existing cash and cash equivalents at March 31, 2016, together with the additional remaining liquidity of up to \$10.0 million available under an Equipment Lease Credit Facility (the "Credit Facility") entered into in October 2015 to help the Company meet its capital equipment needs, will be sufficient to allow the Company to fund its current operating plan through at least the next 12 months.